warcaliber/Coaching-and-Training-Aid/PRIVACY_POLICY.md

 Welcome to the Coaching and Training Aid app for Android!

-This is a closed source Android app developed by the Coaching Parter team.
+This is a closed source Android app developed by the Coaching Partner team.
 The app is available on Google Play.

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.